 Survey results of employee experience.
 Do your employees sense their value to the company?
 Are they proud to be a part of the team?
 Are they wary about bringing their full selves to work?
 Do they feel silenced in any way?
 These are valuable questions to know the answers to when gauging employees’ experience.

 Analysis of compensation across demographics.
 An unflinching look at pay discrepancies across employee demographics may reveal hidden biases within the company.

-What is diversity in DEI and why does it matter?
+What is diversity in DEIB and why does it matter?

 When speaking about cultural diversity within a workplace, many often think (correctly!) of race and gender.
 However, cultural diversity can include many other differences in identities as well, such as: